 1. Listen.
 Shhhhh – just listen.
 Listen for ideas, not just words.
-Listen for feelings, which you will get clued into from their non-verbal eye movements, expressions and gestures.
-Yes, this takes patience and putting all else aside.
+Listen for feelings, which they indicate through their non-verbal eye movements, expressions and gestures.
+Yes, this takes and mindset of patience and putting all else aside.

 - Is your teen who is whining and complaining in a panic about something, or trying to get out of something because they are afraid?

 - Is your teen who is being remote feeling confused, out of control, or getting into trouble?
 Or maybe their behavior is a heads up reminder to do #4 below.